-Adult students may require more flexibility to work around their schedules.
-University College offers the Associate in Arts degree 100% online, fully in-person, or through a combination of both formats to provide options for busy professionals.
+At the School of Continuing & Professional Studies, we understand adult students may need more flexibility to work around busy schedules.
+Available 100% online or in-person, our Associate in Arts degree was designed to be a flexible option for busy professionals.

 Students who decide to complete the Associate in Arts program online will select a concentration in Social Sciences, Humanities, or Professional Studies.
+Courses are selected from multiple departments within those areas rather than in a single department.
 Students interested in the Natural Sciences and Mathematics concentration will need to take some courses on campus.